Undoubtedly, Americans are getting older.

 An outdated structure that is not fitted for the latest medical, communications and other technologies requires a significant investment to bring it into the 21st century.
 Although new isn’t always better, when it comes to medical facilities, the physical environment needs to be concurrent with contemporary medical technology.

-4. The Strength of Flexibility
+4. The Strength and Flexibility Of Medical Office Structures

 Since technologies do change so quickly, a successful medical office building needs to be flexible.
 As a result, the future of modern healthcare will be more flexible.
 Here are a few types of flexibility: